MediaComem/comem-archidep/ex/revprod-deployment.md

 `http://revprod.jde.archidep.ch`.

 Since the backend and landing page will be accessible at the same URL, we have to update their configurations to reflect that fact.
-Update the Systemd unit file `/etc/systemd/system/revprod-backend.service` for the backend and comment out (or remove) the `REVPROD_LANDING_PAGE_BASE_URL` environment variable in the `[Service]` section:
+Update the systemd unit file `/etc/systemd/system/revprod-backend.service` for the backend and comment out (or remove) the `REVPROD_LANDING_PAGE_BASE_URL` environment variable in the `[Service]` section: